t0mB1/Algorithms/README.md

 A Sorting and Searching Algorithms Visualiser.

 ## Meet the Algorithms
-The app displays information about each algorithm with implementations in C#, Java and Python.
+The app displays information about each algorithm with simple implementations in C#, Java and Python.
 #### This app supports the following alogirithms
 ### Sorts:
 1. Bubble Sort